 Association members are welcome to attend regular meetings of the Board per the following guidelines:

-Please contact the Board President before the meeting you plan to attend.
-If you have a concern you would like addressed by the Board of Directors, please submit it in writing to the Board President for his consideration two weeks prior to the meeting you wish to attend.
+Please email the Board President and Vice-President (Mr. Gil de las Alas and Mr. Andy Bulluck, respectively) before the meeting you would like to attend.
+If you have a concern you would like to bring before the Board of Directors, please submit it in writing two weeks prior to the meeting you wish to attend.
 As outlined in the Matthew 18 Policy on page 8 of the Parent Student Handbook, you must have first presented this concern directly to the person responsible (ie. Teacher, Administrator).